SixArm/sixarm-company-consulting-agreement/README.md

 Reference: https://wikipedia.org/wiki/ethics_wall

-Example: Consultant and Consultee may want to negotiate an ethics wall that separates the Consultant-Consultee agreements, projects, and information from the Consultant's involvement with any other organizations, projects, and confidential information.
-We suggest describing any ethics walls in a separate Confidentiality Agreement ("CA").
+Example: Consultant and Consultee may want to negotiate an ethics wall that separates the Consultant-Consultee relationship from any other relationships, such as from any other Consultant relationships.
+We suggest describing any ethics wall within a separate Confidentiality Agreement ("CA").

 Note: "Screen", or the verb "to screen", is the preferred term of the American Bar Association Model Rules of Professional Conduct.
 The ABA Model Rules define